DenisDanov/Autoshow-Website/README.md

 - #### Exception Handling:
   - Implemented exception handling to manage and respond to errors that occur during system runtime.
   - Provides appropriate error messages for invalid credentials or requests, informing the user of the issue.
-- #### RESTful APIs:
+- #### REST APIs:
-  - Implementation of a secured RESTful API for accessing data from the database to the client.
+  - Implementation of a secured REST API for accessing data from the database to the client.
   - For every request to the database that contains user data, a valid authentication token is needed along with the user ID.
   - Additional authentication handling ensures that the provided token is made for that specific user ID.
   - Example of successful request made: